 Were you laid off or fired?

-- Generally, we treat your job loss as a layoff if your employer is not replacing you, and you'll qualify for unemployment benefits if you meet all of the eligibility criteria.
+- Laid off if your employer is not replacing you.
+You will qualify for unemployment benefits if you meet all of the eligibility criteria.

 - Your employer has no work available